Skip to main content

 • Network connection

-This ensures fast loading times and the best possible viewing experience, regardless of how or where the email is opened.
+This ensures fast loading times and the best possible viewing experience across environments.

-Below is our compatibility list of email clients and the video formats supported:
+Below is a list of supported email clients and the formats they render:

 • Apple Mail: MP4, H.264, HEVC